lhchavez/gtalkjsonproxy/README.md

 ## Generate certificates

-Generate the server key, self-sign it, then remove the passphrase.
+Generate the server certificate, self-sign it, then remove the passphrase.
+This is the certificate presented to connecting clients.
+Its cn should match your host name.

     openssl genrsa -aes256 -out server.key-pass 1024
     openssl req -new -key server.key-pass -out server.csr